Home » Blog » Shenandoah Esports Breaks Fundraising Record For Children’s Hospital Charity

 Gauntlet for Good was always our way to get a group together and just have some fun playing Call of Duty for the weekend, all the while raising some money for a good cause.
 This year we were given the opportunity to take over the Esports Arena for the full weekend, and it was a massive success.
 We had incredible participation from the program, and even saw some alumni come back to campus just to play in-person with us.
 Gauntlet for Good has definitely become one of the staples of the program every year, and really helps bring us all together in a unique way.”

-Chris Clayton ’25, senior Business Administration in Sports Management and Esports
+Chris Clayton ’25, Bachelor of Business Administration and Bachelor of Science in Esports

 Gamers Outreach is a “for-purpose organization helping to restore a sense of joy and normalcy in the lives of hospitalized children,” according to its website.
 Through equipment and software, the organization bring smiles to the faces of thousands of children nationwide.
 Shenandoah Esports has supported Gamers Outreach through this event annually for over five years, and this year marks a new record for fundraising.